tunglambg131003/data_visualization_project_1/proposal.md

 ---

-### **Question 3: Do different genres have distinct success factors?**
+### **Question 3: Why do different genres achieve success in distinct ways, and what insights can this provide for artists?**

 #### **Objective**
 This question examines whether different musical genres rely on unique audio features for commercial success.
 Understanding genre-specific characteristics can help artists and producers tailor their sound to maximize chart performance.

 #### **Methodology**

-1. **Genre Categorization**
-   - Assign each song in the dataset to a primary genre (pop, rock, hip-hop, EDM, R&B, etc.).
-   - Compute average values for key audio features within each genre.
+#### **Methodology**

-2. **Feature Comparison Across Genres**
+1. **Statistical Comparison of Features Across Genres**
-   - Perform **ANOVA (Analysis of Variance)** tests to determine statistically significant differences in features across genres.
+   - Perform **ANOVA tests** to determine whether key features (e.g., danceability, speechiness, energy) vary significantly across genres.
-   - Create **radar charts** to visualize how audio features differ between genres.
+   - Use **radar charts** to visually compare feature distributions.

+2. **Understanding Genre-Specific Success Factors**
+   - Analyze **why** certain genres emphasize specific features:
+     - **Hip-hop/Rap**: Higher speechiness scores due to lyrical focus—how does this impact hit probability?
+     - **EDM/Pop**: Higher danceability and energy—are faster, more rhythmic songs more likely to become hits?
+     - **Acoustic Genres (Folk, Indie)**: Higher acousticness—do slower, softer songs follow a different success trajectory?

+3. **Industry & Artist Implications**
+   - Discuss **how artists can leverage these insights** to optimize their songwriting and production choices.
+   - Explore whether collaborations between genres (e.g., pop-rap crossovers) benefit from blending different success factors.
+   - Investigate the role of **non-musical factors** (e.g., social media marketing, TikTok virality) in genre-specific success strategies.

-3. **Case Study: Pop vs. Hip-Hop**
+4. **Case Study: Pop vs. Hip-Hop**
    - Compare key features (e.g., tempo, energy, and speechiness) between **pop hits** and **hip-hop hits**.
    - Determine whether hip-hop’s lyrical focus (high speechiness) influences its success differently than pop music’s reliance on danceability.

+5. **Additional Considerations**
+- **Song Length & Release Timing**:
+  - Analyze whether **shorter songs** have become more dominant due to streaming revenue models.
+  - Examine **seasonal trends**—are summer releases more likely to be dance tracks?
+- **Social Media & Digital Influence**:
+  - Consider the impact of platforms like **TikTok and Instagram Reels** on song popularity.
+  - Investigate how artist collaborations and viral challenges influence a song’s trajectory.

 #### **Variables Involved**
 - **Billboard Chart Data:**